Skip to main content

 Prof David Wyper

 Dave is a medical physicist with a particular interest in brain imaging.
-He has now retired.
-Dave was Director of SINAPSE (https://www.sinapse.ac.uk/) from 2010 till 2017.
+He has now retired and was Director of SINAPSE (https://www.sinapse.ac.uk/) from 2010 till 2017.
 He was previously Director of the NHS Department of Clinical Physics and Bioengineering, based in Glasgow.

 To relax Dave gets on his bicycle.
 For many years he was a road runner.
-He has now reduced the pounding by getting on his Paralane Focus and riding sedately round hills south of Glasgow.
-Dave was a piper in Williamwood Pipe Band and is still invited to many weddings.
+The pounding has now been reduced by getting on his Paralane Focus and riding sedately round hills south of Glasgow.
+A piper in Williamwood Pipe Band, Dave is still invited to many weddings.

 Margaret has put up with him for over 50 years and they have two sons, one daughter and two grandchildren.
 Margaret’s passion is dance.
 She set up and ran the Dance Foundation and now has several hundred children and mothers.
 Dave puts up the barres!